0xDegenDeveloper/RabbitHoles/README.md

 ## Overview

 RabbitHoles (RBITS) is an abstracted ERC-20 contract aiming to offer a permanent and censorship-resistant platform for engaging in discussions.
-It leverages the power of StarkNet and the Cairo programming language to ensure immutability, transparency, and scalability.

 RBITS enables users to dig holes and burn rabbits, which represent topics of discussion and individual messages respectively.